Iron March

-Iron March was a far-right, neo-fascist and Neo-Nazi web forum open from 2011 to 2017.
-The site attracted neo-fascist and Neo-Nazi members, including militants from organized far-right groups and members who would later go on to commit acts of terror.
+Iron March was a neo-fascist web forum open from 2011 to 2017.
+The site attracted neo-fascist and neo-Nazi members, including militants from organized far-right groups and members who would later go on to commit acts of terror.
 People linked to Iron March have been connected to 100 hate crimes.

 After the site closed, former users moved to alternative websites and social networking services, such as Discord.
 In 2019, an anonymous individual leaked the database that hosted all Iron March content.

 History

 Russian nationalist Alisher Mukhitdinov (who goes by the moniker "Alexander Slavros") founded the online message board Iron March in 2011.
 Mukhitdinov is a Russian-Uzbek related to Nuritdin Mukhitdinov, a former communist leader of Uzbekistan.
-Since the 2010s, the political ideology and religious worldview of the Order of Nine Angles (ONA), a theistic Satanist organization founded by the British Neo-Nazi leader David Myatt in 1974, have increasingly influenced militant neo-fascist and Neo-Nazi insurgent groups associated with right-wing extremist and White supremacist international networks, most notably the Iron March forum.

-Iron March became a platform for militant neo-fascist and Neo-Nazi violent extremist organizations, including the Nordic Resistance Movement, National Action, Azov Battalion, CasaPound, and Golden Dawn.
+Iron March became a platform for militant neo-fascist and neo-Nazi violent extremist organizations, including the Nordic Resistance Movement, National Action, Azov Battalion, CasaPound, and Golden Dawn.
+The forum's users organized a number of violent neo-Nazi groups, including the Atomwaffen Division, Antipodean Resistance, and National Action.
 Some of the board's members were later linked to several acts of terrorism and murder, such as the murder of an anti-fascist in Helsinki in September 2016.
 A group consisting of Serbian Combat 18, "MC Srbi", and Atomwaffen Division also used the forum to traffic firearms.

-The forum's users organized a number of violent Neo-Nazi groups, including the Atomwaffen Division, Antipodean Resistance, and National Action.
-The userbase embraced the accelerationist ideology of James Mason, a Neo-Nazi militant and associate of Charles Manson.
-Members of Iron March republished and popularized Mason's book Siege and its brand of explicitly Neo-Nazi terrorism.
+The userbase embraced the accelerationist ideology of James Mason, a neo-Nazi militant and associate of Charles Manson.
+Members of Iron March republished and popularized Mason's book Siege and its brand of explicitly neo-Nazi terrorism.
 According to the Southern Poverty Law Center:

 [Iron March] became home base for those who were personally invested in Neo-Nazism, Fascism, and organized White extremism on a global scale. [...] through total immersion in Mason's teleology, now, they are challenging the established far-right and far-left with their eagerness to perpetrate violence.

+The political ideology and religious worldview of the Order of Nine Angles (ONA), a theistic Satanist organization, came to have an influence on the forum.
 In 2016, posters urging students to visit the Iron March website were posted on university campuses, including those of Boston University, Old Dominion University, and the University of Chicago.
 These posters included racist and antisemitic slogans, including "#Hitler Disapproves", "No Degeneracy, No Tolerance, Hail Victory", and "Black Lives Don't Matter".